VulSATD/VulSATDDS/weaksatd-annotation/README.md

 python mergeFiles
 ```
 ## Annotate with WeakSATD
 The CSV file from the previous step is loaded and the code is evaluated against the tool WeakSATD.
 The first parameter is the filename.
-Followed by the chunk which is evaluated and the total number of parts, so that the time-consuming task can be parallelized.
+Followed by the chunk which is evaluated and the total number of chunks, so that the time-consuming task can be parallelized.
 If set to `1 1` the entir dataset is labelled at the same time.
+The script needs to be executed X-times which relfects the total number of chunks selected.
 ```
-npm run annotateForVulnerabilities complete.csv 2 2
+npm run annotateForVulnerabilities complete.csv 1 10
 ```

 ## Annotate for SATD